openintents/notepad/NotePad/readme.txt

 - apply marquee setting immediately (issue 405, Google Code-in task by Daniel Huang)
 - support for ActionBar (patch by Menno Vogel)
 - Character / word counter (issue 456, Google Code-in task by Chickenbellyfinn)
+- fix crashing of encrypted notes on Android 3.0+

 - new icons and translations by Google Code-in students